Common Sprains of the Foot and Ankle

 Pediatric orthotics is the practice of using specialized, external medical devices to help correct a physical problem with a child.
 It could be to straighten body alignment, help a child walk properly, reduce physical pain, or another type of treatment.

 These devices, known as “orthoses” are both custom made or molded and custom-fitted to an individual child.
 Orthoses, or durable medical devices, are also generally covered by insurance.

 Durable medical devices are used by many different medical professionals, including, but not limited to: physical therapists, certified orthotists, physicians, and others.

 What are Orthotics Used For?

-Children have need specialized treatment which differs from adult care.
-Because there are still many biological changes occurring in children, pediatric orthotics uses age-appropriate treatment protocols as a solution or at the very least, to help lessen pain.
+Children have to need specialized treatment which differs from adult care.
+Because there are still many biological changes occurring in children, pediatric orthotics use age-appropriate treatment protocols as a solution or at the very least, to help lessen pain.

 Children also develop in different ways, depending on a number of factors, including genetics, environment, and more.
 To address certain physical problems, medical professionals rely on pediatric orthotics to correct a variety of conditions.